 Before even applying for graduate schemes though, getting an internship or volunteering will help you when it comes to making your applications and conducting interviews, as employers will be looking for relevant experience and motivation when deciding who to hire.

 Don’t forget researching the hidden job market either, as many jobs are not actually advertised!
-Check our effective job searching (networking) intro video for more information on this.
+Check our resource on networking for more information on this.

 Here at the Careers Service we have also prepared lots of useful resources to help you navigate the UK job market, such as our Career Ready Course, so make sure to look at that to help you make the best applications you can to the right employers in the UK.